The Guardian: Tabloid format since 2018

 In June 2017, Guardian Media Group (GMG) announced that The Guardian and The Observer would relaunch in tabloid format from early 2018.
 The Guardian confirmed the launch date for the new format to be 15 January 2018.
 GMG also signed a contract with Trinity Mirror – the publisher of the Daily Mirror, Sunday Mirror, and Sunday People – to outsource printing of The Guardian and The Observer.

-The format change is intended to help cut costs as it allows the paper to be printed by a wider array of presses, and outsourcing the printing to presses owned by Trinity Mirror is expected to save millions of pounds annually.
-The move is part of a three-year plan that includes cutting 300 jobs in an attempt to reduce losses and break even by 2019.
+The format change was intended to help cut costs as it allowed the paper to be printed by a wider array of presses, and outsourcing the printing to presses owned by Trinity Mirror was expected to save millions of pounds annually.
+The move was part of a three-year plan that included cutting 300 jobs in an attempt to reduce losses and break even by 2019.
 The paper and ink are the same as previously and the font size is fractionally larger.

 An assessment of the response from readers in late April 2018 indicated that the new format had led to an increased number of subscriptions.
 The editors were working on changing aspects that had caused complaints from readers.

 In July 2018, the masthead of the new tabloid format was adjusted to a dark blue.

 Online media

-The Guardian and its Sunday sibling The Observer publish all their news online, with free access both to current news and an archive of three million stories.
+The Guardian and its former Sunday sibling The Observer publish all their news online, with free access both to current news and an archive of three million stories.
 A third of the site's hits are for items over a month old.
 As of May 2013, it was the most popular UK newspaper website with 8.2 million unique visitors per month, just ahead of Mail Online with 7.6 million unique monthly visitors.
 In April 2011, MediaWeek reported that The Guardian was the fifth most popular newspaper site in the world.
 Journalists use an analytics tool called Ophan, built entirely in-house, to measure website data around stories and audience.
 However, the number of online readers had drastically dropped by July 2021.

 The Guardian launched an iOS mobile application for its content in 2009.
 An Android app followed in 2011.
-In 2018, the newspaper announced its apps and mobile website would be redesigned to coincide with its relaunch as a tabloid.
+In 2018 the newspaper's apps and mobile website were redesigned to coincide with its relaunch in tabloid format.
+Secure messaging for whistleblowers was added to the apps in 2025 (see Political stance and editorial opinion).